lighthouse-labs/css-exercises/exercise-1/CSS Exercise 1.md

 body {
   /* The body gets a grey background so that the page stands out on top of it */
   background: #eee;
+  /* Ensure the default text colour contrasts with the default background */
+  color: #000;
 }
 .page-container {
   /* The page (paper) is white */